artineering-io/flair-docs/flair/materials/flair-shader.md

 * **None** - No wobble is applied
 * **Simple** - Default simplex wobble noise
-* **Cloud** - More detailed fractalized wobble noise resembling the "cloud" noise in Photoshop (better appreciated higher polygon count).
+* **Cloud** - More detailed fractalized wobble noise resembling the "cloud" noise in Photoshop (better appreciated at a higher polygon count).
 * **Custom** - Custom noise, which can be written in glsl `flair/maya/shaders/material/include/noise.glsl` [`customNoise3(vec4 v)`].

 <figure class="aio-ui">